Hong Kong Vase Preview, Tips, Runners & Trends (Hong Kong International Races)

 Hong Kong Vase Trainer Statistics

-The leading trainer in the Hong Kong Vase over the last 20 renewals is A P O'Brien, who has won the race three times, with those three winners coming from Highland Reel (2015 & 2017) and Mogul (2020).
-Other trainers who have recorded multiple wins in the Hong Kong Vase are A Fabre (2 wins), Ed Dunlop (2 wins), Tomohito Ozeki (2 wins) and Richard Gibson (2 wins).
-There is one trainer who has not had the best of times in the Hong Kong Vase; C Fownes has sent a total of 12 runners to the race without recording any wins.
+There are two leading trainers in the Hong Kong Vase over the last 20 renewals, with both A P O'Brien and A Fabre, who have both won the race three times.
+A P O'Brien winners have been with Highland Reel (2015 & 2017) and Mogul (2020).
+A Fabre winners have been with Flintshire (2014), Junko (2023) and Sosie (2025).
+Other trainers who have recorded multiple wins in the Hong Kong Vase are Tomohito Ozeki (2 wins) and Richard Gibson (2 wins).
+There is one trainer who has not had the best of times in the Hong Kong Vase; C Fownes has sent a total of 11 runners to the race without recording any wins.

 Here are some of the top Hong Kong Vase trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):